-Space types 25 Annual operating hours (AOH) IPD Evidentiary requirements for space type verification Lounge area for communal use in a Class 3 building or Class 9c aged care building 7,000 4.5 For Class 3 buildings: At least one geo-tagged photograph of each space type that clearly verifies the space type Upgrade schematic and legend with clear references to the space type(s) One of the following: Regulatory or contractual operating licence which verifies the space type of the building Annual essential safety measures report Any other third-party documentation which verifies the space type, as deemed acceptable by us30.
-For Class 9c buildings: At least one geo-tagged photograph of each space type that clearly verifies the space type, Upgrade schematic and legend with clear references to the space type(s) One of the following: Regulatory or contractual documentation which verifies the space type For accommodation facilities for the aged, children or people with disabilities, funded by the government, a copy of the Department of Social Services published list of low-level care facilities, in which the facility subject to the upgrade is listed Any other third-party documentation which verifies the space type, as deemed acceptable by us31.
+Space types 26 Annual operating hours (AOH) Evidentiary requirements for space type verification Lounge area for communal use in a Class 3 building or Class 9c aged care building 7,000 For Class 3 buildings: At least one geo-tagged photograph of each space type that clearly verifies the space type Upgrade schematic and legend with clear references to the space type(s) One of the following: Regulatory or contractual operating licence which verifies the space type of the building Annual essential safety measures report Any other third-party documentation which verifies the space type, as deemed acceptable by us31.
+For Class 9c buildings: At least one geo-tagged photograph of each space type that clearly verifies the space type, Upgrade schematic and legend with clear references to the space type(s) One of the following: Regulatory or contractual documentation which verifies the space type(s) One of the following: Regulatory or contractual documentation which verifies the space type For accommodation facilities for the aged, children or people with disabilities, funded by the government, a copy of the Department of Social Services published list of low-level care facilities, in which the facility subject to the upgrade is listed Any other third-party documentation which verifies the space type, as deemed acceptable by us32.

-Space types 25 Annual operating hours (AOH) IPD Evidentiary requirements for space type verification Maintained emergency lighting 8,500 1 At least one geo-tagged photograph of each space type that clearly verifies the space type, Upgrade schematic and legend with clear references to the space type and emergency light(s), and One of the following: Electric lighting design (compliant with AS 2293.1), or Document showing statutory legal requirements for safety or of the related purpose, or Geo-tagged photograph(s) clearly showing the lighting control gear and battery which powered the incumbent lamp.
-Museum and gallery - circulation, cleaning and service lighting 2,000 2.5 At least one geo-tagged photograph of each space type that clearly verifies the space type, and Upgrade schematic and legend with clear references to the space type(s).
-Office - artificially lit to an ambient level of 200 lx or more 3,000 4.5 At least one geo-tagged photograph of each space type that clearly verifies the space type, and Upgrade schematic and legend with clear references to the space type(s).
-Office - artificially lit to an ambient level of less than 200 lx 3,000 2.5 At least one geo-tagged photograph of each space type that clearly verifies the space type, and Upgrade schematic and legend with clear references to the space type(s).
-Plant room Value as per BCA classification of the space 2 Refer to Table 199.
+Space types 26 Annual operating hours (AOH) Evidentiary requirements for space type verification Maintained emergency lighting 8,500 At least one geo-tagged photograph of each space type that clearly verifies the space type, Upgrade schematic and legend with clear references to the space type and emergency light(s), and One of the following: Electric lighting design (compliant with AS 2293.1), or Document showing statutory legal requirements for safety or of the related purpose, or Geo-tagged photograph(s) clearly showing the lighting control gear and battery which powered the incumbent lamp.
+Museum and gallery - circulation, cleaning and service lighting 2,000 At least one geo-tagged photograph of each space type that clearly verifies the space type, and Upgrade schematic and legend with clear references to the space type(s).
+Office 3,000 At least one geo-tagged photograph of each space type that clearly verifies the space type, and Upgrade schematic and legend with clear references to the space type(s).
+Plant room Value as per BCA classification of the space Refer to Table 19.

-Space types 25 Annual operating hours (AOH) IPD Evidentiary requirements for space type verification A space for the serving and consumption of food or drinks (Division H) 32 5,000 14 At least one geo-tagged photograph of each space type that clearly verifies the space type Upgrade schematic and legend with clear references to the space type(s) One of the following: Regulatory or contractual operating licence which verifies the space type of the building (where applicable) Web page printouts (only applicable for upgrades ≤ 200 VEECs) showing the service provided and the premises address (where an official webpage address is not available, the web page print out can be sourced from a shopping centre directory, True Local or Yellow Pages web page) Web page printouts (applicable for upgrades > 200 VEECs) including the official web page address, showing the service provided and the premises address Annual essential safety measures report Any other third-party documentation which verifies the space type, as deemed acceptable by us.
-A space for the serving and consumption of food or drinks (Division R) 33 2,000 14 At least one geo-tagged photograph of each space type that clearly verifies the space type Upgrade schematic and legend with clear references to the space type(s).
+Space types 26 Annual operating hours (AOH) Evidentiary requirements for space type verification A space for the serving and consumption of food or drinks (Division H) 33 5,000 At least one geo-tagged photograph of each space type that clearly verifies the space type Upgrade schematic and legend with clear references to the space type(s) One of the following: Regulatory or contractual operating licence which verifies the space type of the building (where applicable) Web page printouts (only applicable for upgrades ≤ 200 VEECs) showing the service provided and the premises address (where an official webpage address is not available, the web page print out can be sourced from a shopping centre directory, True Local or Yellow Pages web page) Web page printouts (applicable for upgrades > 200 VEECs) including the official web page address, showing the service provided and the premises address Annual essential safety measures report Any other third-party documentation which verifies the space type, as deemed acceptable by us.
+A space for the serving and consumption of food or drinks (Division R) 34 2,000 At least one geo-tagged photograph of each space type that clearly verifies the space type Upgrade schematic and legend with clear references to the space type(s).